summiyabese25seecs/summiya_sarah_zoha_dronesimulator/README.md

 - Created her own version of code's beginning so all members can get familiar with the logics of eachother and finalize one single version of code.
 - Worked on readme and wrote usage of AI by all members.
 - Wrote the list of functions used in the code in the project design part in readme.
+- Wrote the start day and display summary function in code.
 - Assisted the members in compliation of code and testing it.
 - Created her version of code.